abanctelchevrel/blog-lazyentropy/app/_drafts/httpBackend.md

 Expliquer avantage, comme ajouter une latence "real world".

 Montrer d'abord un exemple simple (récupération d'une liste d'items via un GET sur /items).
 Puis des exemples plus compliqués (POST, GET sur /items/:id ...)
+ -->

+TODO : ajouter un JSFiddle
-#### The problem
+## The problem
-Say you're implementing a directive that fetch a frien list from a server and displays it.
+Say you're implementing a directive that fetch a friend list from a server and displays it.
 In such situation it's recommended to test your code with fake data, for tweaking the UI or to test edge cases, and you end up with code like that :

 {% highlight js %}
 //friend-list.js